Summary of the Case

 In August 2015, the Board of Veterans’ Appeals denied the Veteran’s claim for service connection for coronary artery disease and skin condition.
 In its decision, the Board stated that VA was supposed to extend special consideration regarding herbicides in cases where a veteran is stationed “on or near the perimeters of Thailand military bases” if they had a certain Military Occupational Specialty (MOS).
 However, the Veteran did not have the MOS VA listed as being necessary for special consideration of his claim.

 CCK Appeals to Court and Court Agrees with CCK’s Argument

-The Court found that the Board erred when it denied service connection for a cardiac disease and a skin disorder, both resulting from Agent Orange exposure.
+CCK appealed the Veteran’s Board denial to the Court of Appeals for Veterans Claims (CAVC).
+The Court found that the Board erred when it denied service connection for a cardiac disease and a skin disorder, both as a result of Agent Orange exposure in Thailand.
 The Court reiterated the rule that VA must assist veterans in acquiring information regarding potential Agent Orange exposure in Thailand.
 VA should ask the veteran for the approximate dates, location, and nature of the exposure to Agent Orange.
 Although the Veteran was asked about his service in Vietnam, he was never asked to provide information regarding potential exposure in Thailand.
-This was required, since special consideration of herbicide exposure should be extended to veterans whose duties placed them on or near the perimeter of the U-Tapao air force base, where this Veteran served.
+This was required, as special consideration of herbicide exposure should be extended to veterans whose duties placed them on or near the perimeter of the U-Tapao air force base, where this Veteran served.

 To read the Court’s decision, click here.